wp-plugins/nextgen-facebook/readme.txt

 	* Twitter

 <blockquote>
 <p><strong>Don't need the sharing buttons?</strong> Have a look at the <a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization</a> (WPSSO) plugin &mdash; a fork (aka child) of NextGEN Facebook (NGFB).
 They have the same author, many of the same excellent features, but <em>WPSSO is distributed without the sharing buttons and their related features</em> (shortcodes, widgets, stylesheets, javascript caching, and url shortening).
-As a result, <strong>WPSSO is 25% smaller and is often preferred for websites that already have (or don't need) a set of sharing buttons</strong>.</p>
+As a result, WPSSO is 25% smaller and is often preferred for websites that already have (or don't need) a set of sharing buttons.</p>
 </blockquote>

 **Pro / Power-User Version**